zzhang82/web422/notes/react-architecture-2.md

 <br>

 We could continue this trend by also making the "container", "row", and "col-md-6" `<div>` elements into their own containers as well.
-This would place all of the containers that bootstrap class names into their own modules, which makes it much easier to manage any changes to our containers in the future (ie, new classes / modifying existing classes, or adding new child/parent elements to the containers).
+This would place all of the containers that use bootstrap-specific class names into their own modules, which makes it much easier to manage any changes to our containers in the future (ie, adding new classes / modifying existing classes, or adding new child/parent elements to the containers).

 ### Rendering Data in a Collection